Day 1 Skopje airport - City tour Skopje (25 km) (D)

 In the morning, we start with some of the natural attractions in Macedonia, and we are getting to one of the most beautiful canyons in Europe - Matka, along with the Treska River.
 We will first have a small boats ride for 6 km upstream to visit the cave Vrelo, full of cave decorations like stalactites and stalagmites.
 Free time in the canyon for individual activities.
 In the afternoon, we drive on to the neighboring town Tetovo to visit the 15th-century mosque, painted in a unique way in the 19th century.
 The site used to include an Inn as well as a bathhouse on the other side of the river.
 Abdurrahman Pasha, a great enthusiast of art who was fond of Tetovo, reconstructed the mosque in 1833.
 In the early evening, we will reach today’s destination.
 The final destination today is the Ohrid town of UNESCO.
 After the check in to the hotel, we start a walking tour through the old city of Ohrid, with traces of four thousand years of civilization.
 We will visit the Ancient Macedonian-Roman Theater, and famous medieval churches – St. Sophia Cathedral, Holy Mother of God Perivleptos and St. John the Evangelist - Kaneo, from where we get back to the city center by small boats.
 Tonight we have organized dinner in a national restaurant.
 Overnight in Ohrid.

-We leave Ohrid after breakfast, heading to the National park and mountain of Galitchitsa.
-On the way there, we stop to visit the unique prehistoric settlement on water from the Bronze Age, called the Museum on Water or the Bay of Bones.
-Then, we drive up almost to the top of the mountain to admire nature from a few viewpoints.
-Here, we start exploring the first visible traces of World War I. We take a 2-3 hours hike to follow the tranches and improvised bunkers, drilled in the limestone, to remind us of the once frontline and battles that took place here.
-On the other side of the National park, we will have another stop to view Prespa Lake rich with hundreds of species of birds, pelicans and cormorants among them.
-Further, we drive on to the town of Bitola to explore the Ottoman Market, Yeni Mosque, the Clock Tower and the "Wide Alley".
-Dinner and overnight in Bitola.
+After breakfast, We drive to the National park and mountain of Galitchitsa.
+On the way, we stop to visit the unique prehistoric settlement on water from the Bronze Age, called Museum on water or Bay of bones.
+Then we drive up almost to the top of the mountain to admire nature from a few viewpoints.
+Here we start exploring the first visible traces of World War I. We take 2-3 hours hike to follow the tranches and improvised bunkers, drilled in the lime-stone, to remind us of the front line and battles that took place here.
+Drive back to Ohrid.
+Overnight

-After breakfast, first, we give a visit to the once military academy, a place where Mustafa Kemal Ataturk, the father of modern Turkey, finished his military school, today a museum and memorial room of Ataturk.
-Bitola has always been an administrative, cultural, commercial, and educational centre in the region.
-As many European countries had consulates in Bitola, this town is commonly known as the City of The Consuls for centuries.
-However, during World War I, Bitola was one of the most strategic towns in the Macedonian frontline and one of the most bombarded towns in the world.
-Further, we will visit the French cemetery containing the graves of between 13.262-16.262 French soldiers (of which 6.262 in individual graves) killed in World War I. Later, we will visit the German cemetery of the 3.406 fallen German soldiers in World War I, of the same frontline.
-In the afternoon, we drive to the National Park Pelister to see the remaining tranches and follow the WWI trail, sightseeing and informative educational billboards.
-Tonight, we enjoy dinner in some of the central restaurants.
-Overnight in Bitola.
+We leave Ohrid we drive to Bitola.
+First we will visit the National Park Pelister to see the remaining tranches and to follow the WWI trail, well marked with many places for rest, sightseeing and informative educational panels.
+After that we drive to Bitola.
+We visit to once military academy, a place where Mustafa Kemal Ataturk, the father of modern Turkey, finished his military high school, today a museum and memorial room of Ataturk.
+Bitola has always been an administrative, cultural, commercial, and educational center in the region.
+As many European countries had consulates in Bitola, this town was commonly known as the City of The Consuls for centuries.
+But during World War I, Bitola was one of the most strategic places in the Macedonian front line and one of the most bombarded towns in the world.
+In this town, we visit the French cemetery containing the graves of between 13,262 and 16,262 French soldiers (of which 6,262 in individual graves) who were killed in World War I. Then we visit the German cemetery, of 3,406 fallen German soldiers in WWI.
+Free time in Bitola.
+Overnight

 Today we drive a 4×4 jeep to rural Macedonia, following the once military road used for transportation of ammunition and thousands of soldiers to the battleline.
 For the locals who live here, even the new generations, a synonym for war remains the WWI.
 Along the trip, the terrain will vary from deep forest to desert-like places, from valleys to mountains and from inhabited to completely deserted villages.
 We will also have an opportunity to get a small hike to one of the most beautiful old stone bridges in this region and visit the old watermill near the bridge.
 We will also witness the rural lifestyle in Mariovo’s villages that are characterized by the unique architecture of the houses, built only of natural materials like stones, mud, timber, etc. Here, optionally, we can taste home-made bread, sheep cheese, honey, dry meat, fresh salad and fruit authentic to this region.
 Back to Bitola and overnight.